initcron/cicd-labs/chapters/jenkinsfile.md

 you could see branch rule under branches once the rule created.

 You need to clone the repository to your machine if you are not cloned before.
-Once you have the cloned repository in your local, made some changes in your `README.md` file and check and commit those changes once it done by using below commands.
+Once you have the cloned repository in your local, made some changes in your `README.md` file and check and commit those changes once it done by using following commands.
 ```
 git diff
 git commit -am "test"